nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     **Answer:**

     I don't know.

+    **Questioner:**

     Fair enough.

+    **Answer continue...**
-    And the reason why I don't know is I don't see a technical solution.
-    With 1 billion dollars of budget to collect information we are not going to be able to stand up to that with any kind of technical solution.
+    And the reason why I don't know is I don't see a technical solution with 1 billion dollars of budget to collect information we are not going to be able to stand up to that with any kind of technical solution.
     I only see political solutions.
     But I mean obviously we can write better code we can stop copying and pasting code we don't understand and use